Medical expert of the article

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-Causes of the adrenogenital syndrome
+Causes adrenogenital syndrome

-Hyperplasia of the adrenal glands is usually congenital; late virilizing adrenal hyperplasia is a congenital variant.
-Both are caused by a violation of hydroxylation of cortisol precursors, whereby they are accumulated and used for the production of androgens.
-With late virilizing hyperplasia, the defect is partial, so clinically the disease may not appear until adulthood.
+Adrenal hyperplasia is usually congenital; late virilizing adrenal hyperplasia is a congenital variant.
+Both are caused by defects in the hydroxylation of cortisol precursors, causing them to accumulate and be used to produce androgens.
+In late virilizing hyperplasia, the defect is partial, so clinical manifestations may not occur until adulthood.

-Symptoms of the adrenogenital syndrome
+Symptoms adrenogenital syndrome

-Diagnostics of the adrenogenital syndrome
+Diagnostics adrenogenital syndrome

 What do need to examine?